sarang-portfolio/chatApp/README.md

 **Client-Side:**

-- The client is a single HTML file (`client.html`) that includes JavaScript code to establish a WebSocket connection with the server and handle chat interactions.
+- The client is a single HTML file (`index.html`) [Client Repo](https://github.com/sarang-portfolio/sarang-portfolio.github.io/tree/main) that includes JavaScript code to establish a WebSocket connection with the server and handle chat interactions.
 - Concurrency on the client-side is managed by the browser's event loop, allowing for real-time communication with the WebSocket server without blocking the user interface.

 ---